February 17, 2012

 Serves 4-6 Adults

-6 T gluten-free all purpose flour mix (or regular)
+3/4 C gluten-free all purpose flour mix (or regular flour)

-2 cans artichoke hearts (or feel free to use fresh artichokes)
+2 cans/2 Cups chopped artichoke hearts (or feel free to use fresh artichokes)

-2 bunches organic washed baby spinach or organic frozen
+2 bunches/4 Cups organic washed baby spinach or organic frozen

 2 cloves garlic, minced